 The problem with this argument is that the logic doesn’t hold up unless you strip the parts of the equation of their real-world contexts.
 The converse is not automatically true because trans people and cis people are treated very differently by the world.
 This is not a case of two groups with equal societal standing, it is a case of one group that is marginalized, oppressed, and mostly invisible in mainstream culture.
 Trans stories need to be safeguarded from potential mistreatment by actors not connected to the material, but the same is certainly not true of roles that aren’t defined by trans status.

 The way Leto frames his argument (that false equivalency) feeds into trans erasure by perpetuating the lack of distinction between gay and trans.
 By lumping the two together, he places specific trans experiences and realities under the shadow of cisgender gay people, where they can safely be ignored.
-Meanwhile, his presence at publicity events and awards shows allows for further invisibility of the people on whose backs Leto has earned accolades.
+Meanwhile, his presence at publicity events and awards shows allows for the further invisibility of the people on whose backs Leto has earned accolades.
 When Leto shows up, on-screen and off, he’s aiding the idea that trans folks aren’t real.

 Cis people are represented in every facet of media and culture and society, while trans people are erased from most conversations.
 So when the opportunity arises to depict a trans person, it’s important that we showcase that trans people are real, that trans people are living, breathing human beings and not just exotic novelties that only exist in the imagination.
 I want people to see beyond a cinematically constructed entity to a real person behind that character.
 It is especially important that trans youth have “possibility models” like Laverne Cox, rather than Jared Leto, who has been called out not just for the content of the film but for his public remarks and appearances, described by one writer as “the cisgender man’s version of “no homo””.